Existence and the stability of minimizers in ferromagnetic nanowires: Introduction

 In Figure 2 one can see the transverse and the vortex wall longitudinal and cross section pictures for wires with a rectangular cross section. \\

 \\ \\

-It has been observed that there is a distinctive crossover between two different modes, which occurs at a critical diameter of the wire and it was suggested that the magnetization switching process can be understood by analyzing the micromagnetics energy minimization problem for different diameters of the cross section.
+In [\ref{bib:Har1}] the author studies a similar problem for thin films and derives $\Gamma$-convergence result for the energies.
+In a series of papers the authors study the magnetization reversal process in thin films, identifying four different scaling regimes for the critical value of the applied external field, see [\ref{bib:Con.Ott.1},\ref{bib:Con.Ott.2},\ref{bib:Con.Ott.Ste.1},\ref{bib:Ot.St.},\ref{bib:St.Sc.Wi.Mc.Ot.}].
+In nanowires, it has been observed that there is a distinctive crossover between two different modes, which occurs at a critical diameter of the wire and it was suggested that the magnetization switching process can be understood by analyzing the micromagnetics energy minimization problem for different diameters of the cross section.
 In [\ref{bib:Kuehn}], K. K\"uhn studied $180$ degree static domain walls in magnetic wires with circular cross sections by an asymptotic analysis proving that indeed the transverse mode must occur in thin magnetic wires.
 It is also shown in [16] that for thick wires the vortex wall has the optimal energy scaling and that the minimal energy scales like $R^2\sqrt{\ln R}.$ In [\ref{bib:SS}] V.V.Slastikov and C.Sonnenberg studied a similar problem for finite curved wires proving a $\Gamma$-convergence on energies as the diameter of the wire goes to zero.
 In [\ref{bib:Har}], the author studied the same problem as K.K\"uhn in [\ref{bib:Kuehn}] and independently of [\ref{bib:SS}] (see the submission and the publication dates of [\ref{bib:Har}] and [\ref{bib:SS}] respectively) extended some of the results proven in [\ref{bib:Kuehn}] for arbitrary wires with a rotational symmetry.
 In this paper we study the $180$ degree static domain walls in magnetic wires with arbitrary bounded, $C^1$ and rotationally symmetric cross sections.
 We generalize the existence of minimizers result proven by K.K\"uhn for circular cross sections, to wires with arbitrary bounded and $C^1$ cross sections.
-For a class of domains we prove the convergence of almost minimizers which is a new and much deeper result and it does not follow from the $\Gamma-$convergence of the energies.
+For a class of domains we prove a stability of minimizers result, which is a new and much deeper result and it does not follow from the $\Gamma-$convergence of the energies.
 It actually requires much deeper analysis of minimization problem of minimizing the energy of micromagnetics and its minimizers.
-We also construct a vortex wall that has an energy of order $d^2\sqrt{d\ln d}$ for thick rectangular wires.